-Galit Levi Dunietz, PhD, is an Assistant Professor in the University of Michigan, Department of Neurology and Division of Sleep Medicine.
+Galit Levi Dunietz, PhD, is an Associate Professor in the University of Michigan, Department of Neurology and Division of Sleep Medicine.
 Dr. Dunietz holds graduate degrees in statistics and epidemiology.
 After completing a fellowship in sleep epidemiology within the U-M Division of Sleep Medicine, she joined the faculty.
 Her population-based sleep research utilizes a wide array of data sources and analytic methodology through institutional, national and international collaborations.

 Areas of Interest